yijing-sie/Neural-Network/README.md

 * **Training labels**: Frame-level phoneme state labels

 **Note**: The length of a training label array per frame will be as long as however many phonemes are in the utterance.
-* It is also a kaggle competition, and all the details can be found [here](https://www.kaggle.com/competitions/idl-fall2021-hw1p2/overview)
+* It is also a kaggle competition, and all the details can be found [here](https://www.kaggle.com/competitions/11785-homework-3-part-2-slack-seq-to-seq)
-* All the work for this part can be found in [NN_speach_recognition.ipynb](NN_speach_recognition.ipynb)
+* All the work for this part can be found in [lstm_and_ctc.ipynb](lstm_and_ctc.ipynb)
-* I provided my model with “context” of size K around each mel spectrogram frame for better performance
+* I provided my model with “context” of size 25 around each mel spectrogram frame for better performance
 * My model achieves **0.80759** for unweighted frame-level accuracy on phoneme state labels in the `test` set